-- (d) Outstanding Resources Waters and Exceptional Resource Waters -75 ft setback from top of channel. - (4) Setbacks from Wetlands - (a) For 1 and 2 family residential developments within a subdivision or plat that is subject to this ordinance effective June 17, 2003, a 50 foot buffer from wetlands, except in cases when the administering authority deems a larger buffer is necessary.
-For high quality wetlands such as sedge meadows, open and coniferous bogs, low prairies, calcareous fens, coniferous swamps, lowland hardwood swamps, and ephemeral ponds, a setback of 75 feet. - (b) For other than residential development, 50 feet from wetlands except in cases when the administering authority deems a larger buffer is necessary. - (c) A larger buffer may be required if deemed necessary by the administering authority based on site characteristics (wetlands in areas of special natural resource interest as specified in NR 103.04, 75 feet) - (d) Existing wetlands shall not be used to meet any of the requirements of this ordinance unless permitted by the WDNR and/or Army Corp of Engineers. - (e) Storm water shall not be injected underground through excavations or openings in a manner that would violate Chapter NR 812.05 Wisconsin Admin.
-Code. - (f) Storm water ponds and infiltration devices shall not be located closer to water supply wells than as indicated below without first notifying and obtaining approval from the administering authority: - (1) 100 feet from a well serving a private water system or a transient, non-community public water system; - (2) 1,200 feet from a well serving a municipal public water system, an other-than municipal public water system, or a non-transient non-community public water system, - (3) within the boundary of a recharge area to a wellhead identified in a wellhead area protection plan.
+- (d) Outstanding Resources Waters and Exceptional Resource Waters -75 ft setback from top of channel. - (4) Setbacks from Wetlands - (a) For 1 and 2 family residential development, 30 feet from wetlands, except in cases when the administering authority deems a larger buffer is necessary (for highly susceptible wetlands, 50 feet). - (b) For other than residential development, 50 feet from wetlands except in cases when the administering authority deems a larger buffer is necessary. - (c) A larger buffer may be required if deemed necessary by the administering authority based on site characteristics (wetlands in areas of special natural resource interest as specified in NR 103.04, 75 feet) - (d) Existing wetlands shall not be used to meet any of the requirements of this ordinance unless permitted by the WDNR and/or Army Corp of Engineers. - (e) Storm water shall not be injected underground through excavations or openings in a manner that would violate Chapter NR 812.05 Wisconsin Admin.
+Code. - (f) Storm water ponds and infiltration devices shall not be located closer to water supply wells than as indicated below without first notifying and obtaining approval from the administering authority: - 100 feet from a well serving a private water system or a transient, non-community public water system; - (2) 1,200 feet from a well serving a municipal public water system, an other-than municipal public water system, or a non-transient non-community public water system, - (3) within the boundary of a recharge area to a wellhead identified in a wellhead area protection plan.